 When Doctor Strange faces a threat to Earth so big the Sorcerer Supreme can't handle it alone, he calls on two allies from his past: Namor, the Sub-Mariner, and the Incredible Hulk!
 Can these three powerful individuals find a way to work together to thwart...the Omegatron?!
 Or will their forceful personalities get in the way of victory?
 And assuming they survive, is there any chance they'd be willing to make a habit of this?
 Relive the issue that united three titans as the Marvel Universe's greatest non-team - one Doctor Strange would name the Defenders!
 It's one of the all-time great Marvel comic books, boldly re-presented in its original form, ads and all!
 Reprinting MARVEL FEATURE (1971) #1.

-- Issue #1: Facsimile Edition Full (8 months ago)
+- Issue #1: Facsimile Edition Full (one year ago)

 Comedy Comics was an anthology published during the 1940's, beginning with #9 (the first eight issues were published in the superhero title Daring Mystery Comics), by its sixth issue the comic began to feature Super Rabbit (who starred in several 1940's Timely Comics).
 As World War II was going on at the time, he would of course occasionally defeat Nazis although he would also stop regular criminals.
 After holding onto the title for twenty issues (and four years), with #34, Margie became the feature and with #35 the series changed its name to reflect this, becoming Margie Comics.